 We want to use this resource article to explain how title loans can affect your credit score for both the worse and the better.
 We strongly believe in lender transparency, customer support, and consumer education so you can make the most informed decision possible.
-Finance are not to be taken lightly since even seemingly small decisions can make a big impact on your future.
+Finance is not to be taken lightly since even seemingly small decisions can make a big impact on your future.

-If you pay off your title loan every month and on time, according to the terms set up by the lender at the beginning of the loan, then your payment history will start to look significantly better.
+If you pay off or refinance your title loan every month and on time, according to the terms set up by the lender at the beginning of the loan, then your payment history will start to look significantly better.
 Since the payment history takes up such a big chunk in determining your credit score, your credit score will automatically begin to improve as you continue to pay down the loan.
-If you plan out your payments and budget wisely then a title loan has great potential to give you a far better credit score than you had to begin with.
+If you plan out your payments and budget wisely then a collateral loan has great potential to give you a far better credit score than you had to begin with.

 As with any other loan or line of credit you may take out in your life, if you do not make the payments on time or default on the loan then your credit score will go down and your credit report will look less favorable to other lenders.
 If you stay on top of the payments and do not default on your title loan, then you do not need to worry about it.